Mšené-lázně: Geography

 Mšené-lázně is located about 19 km south of Litoměřice and 35 km northwest of Prague.
-It lies in a flat and mainly agricultural landscape of the Lower Eger Table.
-The highest point of the municipality is at 294 m above sea level.
-The Mšenský Stream flows through the municipality.
+It lies in a flat and mainly agricultural landscape in the Lower Ohře Table.
+The highest point is at 294 m above sea level.
+The stream Mšenský potok flows through the municipality.

 History

 The first written mention of Mšené is from 1262.

+Demographics

 Spa

 Mšené Spa was founded in 1796.
 The local water is rich in iron and other minerals.
 The spa treat especially disorders of muscular system and nerves.

+Transport

+Mšené-lázně is located on the railway line from Roudnice nad Labem to Libochovice.
+Historic trains run on it and it is only in operation during the summer tourist season on weekends.

 Sights

-Among the landmarks of the municipality belong Mšené Castle, Chapel of the Saint John of Nepomuk, and the town hall.
+Among the main landmarks of Mšené-lázně are Mšené Castle, Chapel of the Saint John of Nepomuk and the town hall.

+A fortress, probably built around 1400, was rebuilt into the early Baroque castle in 1660.
+It was modified in 1748 and then rebuilt in the Neo-Renaissance style at the end of the 19th century.
+Today it is privately owned and inaccessible.

+The set of spa buildings from 1796 is protected as a cultural monument.
+At the beginning of the 20th century, they were rebuilt in their present form.
+They combine different architectural styles: late Baroque, Neoclassicism, Art Nouveau, folk art and modern architecture.

+The Church of Saint Barbara is located in Ječovice.
+It was originally a Gothic church, probably from the 14th century.
+In 1783, it was rebuilt in the late Baroque style.

+The Church of Saint Giles is located in Ředhošť.
+It was built in the Romanesque style, probably in the 12th century, and extended in the 14th century.
+Its present appearance is the result of Baroque modifications from the second half of the 18th century, but the Romanesque tower has been preserved.